ArmaanMcleod/CosmosDB/docs/New-CosmosDbTransactionalBatch.md

 ### -OperationType

 The type of operation to perform on each document in the batch.
-Valid values are: Create, Upsert, Read, Replace, Delete.

 ```yaml
 Type: String